LSEG-API-Samples/Article.RTSDK.Java.EclipseMaven/README.md

 The SDK has been mavenized to support [Apache Maven](https://maven.apache.org/) and [Gradle](https://gradle.org/) build automation tools since version 1.2.
 This supports helps Java developers to build the RTSDK Java application, manage its dependencies (Java Developers do not need to manually manage different versions of jar files anymore), and better collaboration in the team.

 The [previous article](https://developers.refinitiv.com/en/article-catalog/article/how-to-set-up-refinitiv-real-time-sdk-java-application-with-mave) ([Medium](https://wasin-waeosri.medium.com/how-to-deploy-and-run-real-time-java-application-with-maven-in-docker-58e66dd1e247)) shows how to set up the EMA Java project with Maven via a command line.
-However, many Java developers are still using the [Eclipse IDE](https://www.eclipse.org/), which is the classic, multi-features, and tons of plugins.
-This example project shows how to create the RTSDK - Java's Maven project with Eclipse.
-Developers do not need to run any commands manually via the command line.
+However, many developers are using the [Eclipse IDE](https://www.eclipse.org/) for Java application development.
+This example project shows how to create the RTSDK - Java's Maven project with Eclipse to get the library dynamically and run the EMA Java examples.

 Disclaimer: I am using the [IntelliJ IDEA](https://www.jetbrains.com/idea/) and [Visual Studio Code](https://code.visualstudio.com/) as my main IDE/editor.

-## <a id="prerequisite"></a>Prerequisite
+## <a id="prerequisite"></a>Eclipse Maven Prerequisite

 To use the Eclipse IDE with Maven, you need the following software.